Azure Bot Service enforcing transport layer security (TLS) 1.2

 This change will be enforced for all connections to Azure Bot Service servers, either from a chat client or from a bot.
 It will not yet be enforced for connections from the Azure Bot Service to bots.

-We will still allow bots to accept the older protocols, but we will be deprecating that in the future, so it is recommended that bot developers configure their servers to accept TLS 1.2 or higher.
+We’ll still allow bots to accept the older protocols, but we’ll be deprecating that in the future, so it is recommended that bot developers configure their servers to accept TLS 1.2 or higher.
 If your bot is hosted on Azure Web Apps or Functions, the change is easy.
-If your bot is hosted on an older version of Windows, such as Windows Server 2008 or Windows 7 (Windows Server 2008 R2), you will need to install a patch and enable the updated protocols.
+If your bot is hosted on an older version of Windows, such as Windows Server 2008 or Windows 7 (Windows Server 2008 R2), you’ll need to install a patch and enable the updated protocols.
 TLS 1.2 is not supported on Windows Vista and earlier.

 The following clients are known to be unable to use TLS 1.2.
 Update your clients and encourage your customers to do the same to ensure uninterrupted access to the service.